-The national estimates presented in this report are based on death certificate records obtained from all 50 states, the District of Columbia, New York City, and some territories directly.
-The data are augmented by information collected in CPSC's In-Depth Investigations (IDIs), and to a lesser extent, news articles, and medical examiners' reports contained in the CPSC Injury or Potential Injury Incident (IPII) database.
-Death certificate data from some states can lag for months, or even years, and may not be available in time for use in this report.
+The national estimates presented in this report are based on death certificate records obtained from all 50 states, the District of Columbia, New York City, and some territories directly, augmented by information collected in CPSC's In-Depth Investigations (IDIs), and to a lesser extent, news articles, and medical examiners' reports contained in the CPSC Injury or Potential Injury Incident (IPII) database.
+Death certificate data from some states can lag for months or even years, and may not be available in time for use in this report.

-The 2016 and updated 2015 estimates of consumer product-related CO poisoning deaths presented in this report are based on reporting as of August 20, 2019.
+The 2017 and updated 2016 estimates of consumer product-related CO poisoning deaths presented in this report are based on reporting as of August 24, 2020.
 The National Center for Health Statistics (NCHS) has records of every death certificate filed in the United States and its territories.
-Before 2016, there was evidence that CPSC records contained a large portion of the records reported to NCHS.
-For the 10 years spanning 2006 through 2015, CPSC records contain approximately 89 percent of all the fatal CO poisoning deaths that occurred in the United States reported to NCHS.
-However, in 2016, there appears to be an anomaly with the method used by Texas in assigning ICD-10 codes used in this analysis; in particular, use of the Y17 code (see Appendix A for details on the methodology used to determine estimates).
-The estimates presented here are based on the number of deaths for which CPSC has records, scaled to the NCHS totals to adjust for missing records.
+Before 2017, there was evidence that CPSC records contained a large portion of the records reported to NCHS.
+For the 9 years, 2007 through 2015, CPSC records contain approximately 82 percent of all the fatal CO poisoning deaths that occurred in the United States reported to NCHS.
+However, in 2016, and to a slightly lesser extent in 2017, there appears to be an anomaly with the method used by Texas in assigning ICD-10 codes used in this analysis, in particular, the Y17 code (see Appendix A for details on the methodology used to determine estimates).
+The estimates presented here are based on the number of deaths for which CPSC has records, scaled to the NCHS totals, to adjust for missing records.
 Appendix A of this report describes the detailed process used to generate the national estimates presented in this report.

-During 2016, an estimated 179 CO poisoning deaths were associated with the use of a consumer product under CPSC's jurisdiction.
-This report does not include CO poisoning deaths involving products outside CPSC's jurisdiction; nor does the report include incidents where the CO gas resulted from a fire or solely from a motor vehicle, were intentional in nature, or were directly work related.
+During 2017, an estimated 190 non-fire CO poisoning deaths were associated with the use of a consumer product under the jurisdiction of the CPSC.
+This report does not include CO poisoning deaths involving products outside CPSC's jurisdiction, such as incidents where the CO gas resulted from a fire or solely from a motor vehicle, were intentional in nature, or were directly work related.
 Over the prior 10 years, the annual average was 163 estimated non-fire CO deaths from consumer products.
 Please note that during the 11 years covered in this report, there were four incidents (one in 2007, one in 2013, one in 2015, and one in 2016) where the exhaust from a motor vehicle engine may have contributed to the victim's CO poisoning death, in addition to a consumer product.
 Additionally, in a 2016 incident, a farm tractor may have contributed to a CO fatality, along with an unspecified lawn mower that was running in a residential storage shed.

 Although multiple factors may contribute to a CO poisoning fatality, the source of CO is virtually always a fuel-burning product.
 As mentioned, poor product maintenance by professionals or consumers, inadequate ventilation, faulty exhaust pathways, and poor user understanding of the hazard, or poor judgment in operating these products can result in fatal scenarios.
 CPSC staff produces the CO estimates associated with consumer products to identify and monitor product groups involved in these fatal CO scenarios.
-Within the individual product-specific CPSC projects, additional analysis is done to consider whether improvements are warranted in the areas of product design, ventilation safeguards, or user information and education.
+Within the individual product-specific CPSC projects, additional analysis assesses whether improvements are warranted in the areas of product design, ventilation safeguards, or user information and education.